-Goal 3: Invest in and Improve the Waterfront to Support Long-Term Resiliency and Community Access
+Goal 3: Invest in and Improve the Waterfront and access ways to Support Long-Term Resiliency and Community Access

-Objective 3.1: Modernize and Maintain Groins and Piers
+Objective 3.1: Modernize and Maintain Groins (aka, piers)

 Mitigation of beach erosion was identified as the top waterfront priority in the Community Survey.
-Black Point will continue to face challenges due to ongoing coastal storms.
+Black Point will continue to face challenges due to ongoing coastal storms with South Beach (the beach area south of the Osprey groin) particularly endangered.
 The groins play an important role in mitigating beach erosion locally while also providing areas for fishing, boating, and recreation.
-However, Connecticut's Department of Energy and Environmental Protection considers groins to have negative unintended consequences on the coastline and permitting for these structures is generally difficult and time-consuming.
+However, Connecticut's Department of Energy and Environmental Protection (CT DEEP) considers groins to have negative unintended consequences on the coastline and permitting for these structures is generally difficult and time-consuming.
 Therefore, it is critical to maintain existing structures in good repair to the extent permitted, to avoid unnecessary delays or even the loss of beach infrastructure in the future.
 The Association completed rehabilitation of the "Steel Pier" in 2019.
 Planning for additional rehabilitation activities at these structures should be underway as soon as practical.
 As described in Goal 1, these improvements will be costly and require a greater level of financial and technical planning and foresight.